 Originally posted on THE WORD on The Word of Faith (a GroupBlog):

 This video, which is a expose documentary, is very good.
-It uses many audio/video clips I have never seen before, and I have listened to and watched many in the years I have been the admin of this blog.
+It uses many audio/video clips I have never seen or heard before, and I have listened to and watched many in the years I have been the admin of this blog.
 The videos creator also shows where the Christian Music Industry has made many popular songs that espouse dangerous Word of Faith doctrines.
 It’s really good and well worth two hours if you want to know for sure what the WoF teaches and why the WoF movement is so dangerous.

 VIDEO DESCRIPTION: Full-length documentary exposing the dangerous doctrines of the Word of Faith movement.
 Highlighted teachers include Creflo Dollar, Benny Hinn, Fred Price, Kenneth Copeland, Joyce Meyer, Joel Osteen, Paula White, Eddie Long, Jesse Duplantis, and Myles Munroe.